-They share a heap of vivid varicolored memories, which is enough to recreate a whole life.
+They share a heap of vivid iridescent memories enough to reconstruct a whole life.
 And Tooru's gaze is just as friendly and warm as she remembers it from her childhood.

-He understands everything and, it seems, can see through her.
-She finds it's natural - he's older, after all.
+He understands everything and probably sees right through her.
+She finds it natural - he is older, after all.

-But every little thing that was meant to bring them closer – each of these years and things they shared – with every word they say, however kind it is, separates them more and more, quickly and irreversibly.
+But every little thing that was supposed to bring them closer – all those years and things they shared – with every spoken word, however gentle, is only bringing them apart, quickly and irreversibly.

-Walking together with Tooru and reminiscing is so sweet she wants to relish it with her eyes shut tight.
-And the feeling it is their farewell walk is so painful she finds it hardly bearable.
+Walking together with Tooru and reminiscing is so unbearably sweet she wants to close her eyes tight.
+Knowing it's their farewell walk is so unbearably painful.

-A sister, she, who hoped to become his lover.
+Her, who yearned to be his love.
 His fiancée.
 His wife.

-She must be a silly child, indeed.
-Otherwise she would have understood it right away.
-Falling in love with the elder brother of the best friend… Hopelessly.
-Foolishly.
+She must be still a silly child indeed or else she would have seen it right away.
+Falling in love with her best friend's older brother… What a hopeless, foolish idea.

-When she confesses to Tooru, Chizuru knows that in reply to her "I love you" she will certainly hear "Me too, Chi".
+Confessing her feelings to Tooru, Chizuru knows that in answer to her "I love you" she will certainly hear "Me too, Chi".

-But the treacherous stinging behind her eyelids gives her away completely.
-And the thing that hurts her the most is that his "Me too" Tooru says absolutely honestly.
+But the stinging behind her eyelids betrays her all the same.
+And what hurts her most is that Tooru's "Me too" is absolutely sincere.

 'I love you too, Chi, my dear little sister'.

-But of course he realized her confession was real.
-She knows that too.
+Though of course, he knew her confession was real.
+That she knows too.

-Now only one thing alleviates her unbearable longing – Tooru will always love her and take care of her.
+Only one thing alleviates her unbearable longing now – Tooru will always love her and cherish her.
 All his life.
-Just because for him she will always remain a little sister.
+Just because she will always stay his baby sister.

 And this thought gives her strength.
-Chiziru smiles and shouts aloud, "Tooru, congratulations on your engagement!
+Chiziru smiles and calls out, "Tooru, congratulations on your engagement!
 I wish you happiness!"